 The ones listed here all come with slides intended to mimic the actual constellations and can be rotated (either automatically or by hand) to show different views of the night sky.

 The angle and focus can be adjusted to best fit your space.
-These projectors are designed to give a subtle lighting effect, so are best shown off in a darkened room.
+These star projectors are designed to give a subtle lighting effect, so are best shown off in a darkened room.

 Here are six of the options available on the market today.
 If you fancy making your own, read our guide on how to make a planetarium projector.